Physical Therapy Guide to Pelvic Pain

-- Tender points in the muscles of the abdomen, low back, or buttock region.
+- Tenderness in the muscles of the abdomen, low back, or buttock region.

 Signs and Symptoms

-- Inability to sit for normal periods of time.
+- Inability to sit for a long period.

 - Reduced ability to move your hips or low back.

-- Difficulty walking, sleeping, or performing daily activities.
+- Trouble walking, sleeping, or doing daily activities.

-- Pain or numbness in the pelvic region with exercise or recreational activities, such as riding a bike or running.
+- Pain or numbness in the pelvic region with exercise or other activities, such as riding a bike or running.

 - Pain during sexual activity.